jamescooke/blog/content/1610-factory-audit.rst

 The code used to test the factory libraries is available in the `Factory Audit repository <https://github.com/jamescooke/factory_audit>`_.
-For each factory library, two factories have been created in the default state to create and save instances of:
+For each factory library, two factories have been created in a default state, one targeting each of the test Models:

 * ``ItemFactory``: to create and save instances of ``plant.models.Item``, a test model defined `in the 'plant' app